-It’s easy to overcook potatoes in the instant pot, put that works in your favor with this awesome one pot potato soup.
+It’s easy to overcook potatoes in the instant pot, but that works in your favor with this awesome one-pot potato soup.
 It’s definitely not a light summer meal, but the creamy buttery flavor of the potato soup topped with cheese, bacon, and green onion is the kind of meal that families ask for again and again.

 Have you tried making spaghetti in one dish yet?
 No need to separate the noodles and sauce.
-Put in ground beef or sausage, garlic and onions into your pot on saute.
-Once the pot bottom is heated, lightly stire the meat, garlic and onions.
+Put in ground beef or sausage, garlic, and onions into your pot on saute.
+Once the pot bottom is heated, lightly stir the meat, garlic, and onions.
 Then add broken spaghetti, Italian seasoning, crushed tomatoes, tomato sauce, and water to your pot and seal the pot to cook.
-If you do it right, you’ll have an amazing one pot spaghetti meal!
+If you do it right, you’ll have an amazing one-pot spaghetti meal!

 Shakshuka is a traditional one-pot Middle Eastern meal that’s eggs cooked in tomato sauce.
 This is a Mexican spin on a classic that adds poblano pepper, cilantro, queso fresco, and green onion to give it that south of the border flavor.
 You can even garnish this with avocado slices.

-Creamy spinach lentils is an easy meal you can eat once or twice a week.
-Much of the world eats lentils as a major part of their diet and its rich in protein and vitamins.
+Creamy spinach lentils are an easy meal you can eat once or twice a week.
+Much of the world eats lentils as a major part of their diet and it’s rich in protein and vitamins.
 Drizzle the end result with a bit of olive oil and a splash of red wine vinegar.

 This is one of the weirdest but most awesome soups you’ll ever try.
 It tastes like borscht and Thom Yum had a beautiful baby, rich in beet, coconut, ginger, and lime.
 Give it a try and see if you love it too!

-Make a simple bowl of soup or stew or lentils or try lo mein or spaghetti as a one pot meal tonight.
-With a little trial and error, you’ll be doing less dishes and saving time on some tasty new favorite meals for dinner.
+Make a simple bowl of soup or stew or lentils or try lo mein or spaghetti as a one-pot meal tonight.
+With a little trial and error, you’ll be doing fewer dishes and saving time on some tasty new favorite meals for dinner.